Building an AI-based browser phone extension

 1 | const allowedAttributes = [ |

-Once we have the compressed DOM information, we can also obtain the webpage labels by analyzing it (through analyzing attributes such as visibility, effective width and height, and operability).
-Then, we submit this to OpenAI:
+Once we have compressed DOM information, we can infer webpage labels by analyzing visibility, effective width and height, operability, and related attributes.
+Then we submit this information to OpenAI:

 1 | async function getFieldValues( |

-Once we have fieldValues, we submit the current page and fieldValues to OpenAI, so that it can generate the values for the corresponding input fields:
+Once we have fieldValues, we submit the current page DOM and fieldValues to OpenAI so it can map values to the corresponding input fields:

 1 | async function getInputValues(fieldValues, dom) { |

-Then, we send these values to the current CRM form page to complete the automatic form filling.
+Then we send these values to the current CRM form page to complete automatic form filling.
+In production, this step should include user confirmation, validation, and rollback support before writing data into third-party systems.

 In client.js, we send inputValues: